JonAbrams/synth/_src/tutorial/_tutorial.md

 Luckily, a little script is included in your project that will populate the DB with randomly generated hipster tweets.

-To generate these tweets run:
+To generate these tweets run the following command in a different terminal:

 ```bash
 node back/generateTweets.js